-Dir rections: Agency XYZ also evaluates the company's products.
-Put a check ($\sqrt{\ }$) next to each factor the agency will evaluate.
+Dir ections: Agency XYZ also evaluates the company's products.
+Put a check ($$) next to each factor the agency will evaluate.

-the oroduct's coverage
+☐ the product's coverage

-the oroduct's price
+the product's price

-the i marketing campaign built for the product
+☐ the marketing campaign built for the product

-the o company's technology
+the the company's technology

-the o company's stability in the marketplace
+the the company's stability in the marketplace

-the o company's commission and compensation policies
+the the company's commission and compensation policies

-the f forms the company uses
+the the forms the company uses

-Dir rections: Underline the examples of support an agency must consider before beginning a relationship with a company.
+Dir ections: Underline the examples of support an agency must consider before beginning a relationship with a company.

 1. the com pany's stability in the marketplace

-2. marketii ng and advertising support
+2. marketi ng and advertising support

 3. customi zed policies to accommodate individual agencies

 4. efficient technology

-Dir rections: Just as an agency considers the companies it wants to work with, companies decide what kinds of agencies they want to work with.
+Dir ections: Just as an agency considers the companies it wants to work with, companies decide what kinds of agencies they want to work with.
 List seven questions an agency can ask itself to know how companies will see its value.

 1.

 2.

 3.

+J.

 4.

+5.

+6.

 7.